MS in Physician Assistant Studies Curriculum

 Curriculum

-Students in ODU's Physician Assistant Studies Program divide their time between the classroom and lab, and clinical sites.
+Students in ODU's Physician Assistant Studies Program divide their time between the classroom, lab, and clinical sites.

 The following 12 months are spent in various clinical sites using a medical apprenticeship